Which school do you want to support?

 Against most expectations, the strategy worked.
 Voters understood that education funding was in crisis, perhaps partly because there were two education funding measures on the same ballot.
 Proposition 30 was the smaller of the two measures.

-...Led to action.
-Passage of Prop 30 didn’t fully fill the revenue pothole created by the recession.
+...Led to change in education.
+The passage of Prop 30 didn’t fully fill the revenue pothole created by the recession.
 In fact, it took about seven years for education funding to recover to pre-recession levels.
 Still, it blunted the impact.
 The subsequent budget act established a lengthy but clear timetable for a complete shift to Local Control funding based on defined student characteristics.
 Voters extended the taxes by passing Prop 55.

-Perhaps the Getting Down to Facts research itself persuaded the policymakers to act; certainly it created an unusual level of unity among the academics advising the legislature.
+Perhaps the Getting Down to Facts research itself persuaded the policymakers to act; certainly, it created an unusual level of unity among the academics advising the legislature.
 Journalists, as well, may have felt the idea had unusual support; most academic research makes for heavy reading, but Stanford's Center for Education Policy Analysis prepared short summaries of the research and worked to make them readable for a general audience.
-(Disclosure: the authors of Ed100 were deeply involved in the Getting Down to Facts work.
-Ten years later, the Getting Down to Facts project was repeated.
-The research findings can be found throughout Ed100.)
+(Disclosure: the authors of Ed100 were deeply involved in the Getting Down to Facts work.)

 One of the key messages of Ed100 is that education is a complex system.
 There is no one magic answer.